-In the history of global new energy vehicles’ refueling (or replenishment) evolution, battery-swapping technology has undergone a dramatic rebirth.
-As early as 2007, the Israeli company Better Place conceived a blueprint for automated battery swapping, attempting to eliminate range anxiety through the physical replacement of batteries.
+In the global evolution of energy replenishment for new-energy vehicles, battery-swapping technology has undergone a dramatic rejuvenation.
+As early as 2007, the Israeli company Better Place already outlined a blueprint for automated battery swapping, attempting to eliminate range anxiety by physically replacing the battery.

 3917 1082